Primary ATF Tables

-- sys_atf_step_config --> Test Step Config - This table stores the specific, configurable test types which an ATF user can add to a new test case.
-These are generally uneditable records and so generally should to need to be added to a Clone Data Preserver list.
+- sys_atf_step_config --> Test Step Config - This table stores the specific configurable test types which an ATF user can add to a new test case.
+These are generally read-only records and should not need to be transferred to the target clone instance.

 - sys_atf_transaction_mtom --> Step Result Transaction - This table contains the direct relationship amongst a specific test run (sys_atf_test_result_step) and a transaction (syslog_transaction) that had occurred during that run.
 If this table is retained the syslog_transaction should also be retained.

 - sys_atf_agent --> Test Runner - This record type contains a current list of Test Runners that are on this instance.
 These test runners are temporary and should generally not be retained on an instance during a clone.